Performance & Security are two essential metrics for online business success.

 To add an additional layer of security on top of HTTPS, you may consider using HTSTS (HTTP Strict Transport Security).

 You can inject HTTP header in response code at your web server however, if you are using CDN then you can enable HSTS at the network edge.
 Once activated, don’t forget to test it.

 Reduce Page Size by Optimizing Images

-Average page size in the world is 2.4 MB, and 64% of them are images.
+The average page size in the world is 2.4 MB, and 64% of them are images.

 - Fast loading web page